‘Smiley Coaching is only for problem children!’

 If reading this makes you want to work with me

-I can imagine it might do, then have a look in my diary and book yourself a 20 minute free Clarity Call so we can see if it would work for you and your child.
+I can imagine it might do, then have a look in my diary and book yourself a Parents SOS Call so we can see if it would work for you and your child.
 Or book your child a Meet Smiley Session and we can get cracking!